skillerious/TornChainer/README.md

 ## 🚀 Features

 - **Effortless Target Management:** Easily add, edit, and delete target profile URLs to keep your important players organized.
-- **Categorization:** Organize your targets into customizable categories such as Rivals, Allies, Friends, and more for quick access.
 - **Search & Filter:** Quickly find specific targets using the powerful search bar and advanced filtering options.
 - **Favorites:** Mark your most important targets as favorites for instant access.
 - **Bulk Import & Export:** Import multiple targets from a CSV or JSON file and export your entire list for backups or sharing.
-- **Custom Tags:** Assign tags to your targets for enhanced organization and easy retrieval.
-- **Notes & Annotations:** Add personal notes and annotations to each target profile for detailed tracking.
 - **URL Validation:** Ensure all your target URLs are valid and up-to-date with automatic validation.
 - **Dark & Light Themes:** Switch between dark and light modes to suit your preference, with settings saved between sessions.
 - **Responsive Design:** Optimized for various screen sizes, ensuring a seamless experience on desktops, laptops, and tablets.